-Given that, according to statistics released by BRDC Continental, an independent research organisation, 81% of landlords view their property as a pension, it’s quite likely that yours is too!
-This figure is staggeringly high but not all that surprising given the economic uncertainty we’re experiencing at the moment.
+According to statistics released by BRDC Continental, an independent research organisation, 81% of landlords view their property as a pension.
+This figure is staggeringly high but not all that surprising given the current economic uncertainty.
 But are too many landlords putting their eggs in one basket: is property the right sort of asset for the pension fund?

 Property Accumulates Slowly